 ProfessionalsJ.
 Steven Baughman

-A partner in the Litigation Department, Steve Baughman focuses on intellectual property matters.
-For more than 24 years, Steve has worked with leading international companies to resolve their IP and technology-focused disputes in a broad array of litigation, licensing and counseling settings.
+A partner in the Litigation Department, Steve Baughman focuses solely on intellectual property matters and spearheads the Paul, Weiss PTAB practice.
+For more than 28 years, Steve has worked with leading international companies to resolve their IP and technology-focused disputes in a broad array of litigation, licensing and counseling settings.
 These include patent and trade secret disputes as well as trademark, copyright and other complex commercial matters.
-He has appeared before trial and appellate courts, the International Trade Commission, domestic and international arbitration tribunals, and the Patent Trial and Appeal Board (PTAB) at the U.S. Patent and Trademark Office.
-Steve’s patent litigation matters have involved both utility and design patents.
+Steve has appeared before trial and appellate courts, the International Trade Commission, domestic and international arbitration tribunals, and the Patent Trial and Appeal Board (PTAB) at the U.S. Patent and Trademark Office, and his patent litigation matters have involved both utility and design patents.

 Examples of significant representations include: